burakericok/quotient_hard_disks/README.md

 - The folder 'data' contains all the necessary data files to reproduce the results presented in the paper.
 - The folder 'descriptors' contains the source codes regarding Sec.
 5 and App.
 B of the publication.
 - The folder 'distances' contains the source codes regardig Sec.4 and App.
 A.
-- The folder 'finding_critical_points' contains the source code (both in C++ and MATLAB) to find the critical points and the critical points themselves.
+- The folder 'finding_critical_points' contains the source codes to find the critical points and the critical points themselves.
 - The folder 'quotient_t' contains the source codes regarding Sec.
 6.1.
 - The folder 'quotient_pti' contains the source codes regarding Sec.
 6.2.
 - The folder 'quotient_ptil' contains the source codes regarding Sec.
 6.3.